ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Have you ever had the experience of trying to work through a problem and, while explaining it to a coworker, figured out the solution?
 Rubber Duck Debugging (ctohb.com/rdd, ctohb.com/tpp) is a simple practice that attempts to replicate this phenomenon without involving or context-switching a coworker.

 Rubber Duck Debugging is the process of working through a problem by first speaking the problem out loud, perhaps at a real physical rubber duck that is sitting on your desk.
-The idea is that by speaking the problem out loud, often one will hear the flaw, or see a solution to the problem, that they hadn t considered when the problem was only in their head.
+The idea is that by speaking the problem out loud, often one will hear the flaw, or see a solution to the problem, that they hadn't considered when the problem was only in their head.
 The rubber duck approach potentially saves a coworker an interruption and gets you an answer faster.

 *9. Build An Explainer Video Library*